African Violets Quick Tips and Tricks

 In order to successfully grow African violets, some history lessons are needed.

 Saintpaulia flowering plants, that are commonly known as African violet, is a genus of six species of herbaceous perennial flowering plants in the family Gesneriaceae.
-They are native to Tanzania and adjacent southeastern Kenya in eastern tropical Africa, with a concentration of species in the Nguru mountains of Tanzania.
+They are native to Tanzania and adjacent southeastern Kenya in eastern tropical Africa, with the highest concentration of species in the Nguru mountains of Tanzania.

 - don't allow water to get on the leaves